 Players want their die rolls to match the number of the round being played.
-If it is Round One and the dice come up 1-3-1, that is two points because two of the dice came up "1".
-If, however, the same roll was made in Round Three it would only be worth one point because only a single three came up.
-Rolling the same number on each die, 6-6-6 for example, when it does not match the round number is worth five points.
+If it is Round One and the dice come up 1-3-1, that is two points, because two of the dice came up "1".
+If, however, the same roll was made in Round Three, it would only be worth one point because only a single three came up.
+Rolling the same number on each die, 6-6-6 for example, when it does not match the round number, is worth five points.
 Rolling three of a kind in the correct round, gives you Bunco, which is worth 21 points.
-Rolling 3-3-3 in Round Three is Bunco.
+For example, rolling 3-3-3 in Round Three is Bunco.

 The bell is rung to start Round Two, where the goal is to roll twos.
 This continues through two complete sets of play.
 There is a break and then two more complete sets.
 At the end, wins and losses are tallied up and rankings declared.

 A Bunco tournament is fun, and a great way for people to get to know each other.
 They are popular with church and civic organizations, schools and neighborhood groups.
 As you plan your tournament, there are several things to consider.

 Are you planning this as a social event, or will it benefit a worthy cause?
 You should have a clear-cut purpose before you begin planning, as your intent will drive all other aspects, including advertising, admission, and prizes.

 Depending on the purpose, this may be a notice in the church bulletin, a blurb on a website, a newspaper ad or fliers distributed throughout the neighborhood.
 Try to reach the greatest number of people at the lowest cost in money and time.